-It’s hard to believe the last time I was wandering the streets of the Netherlands was three years ago when Joey and I had first gotten engaged, but time has a way of escaping us.
-We are now married and had scarcely returned to Canada from Central America and here we were back on the road, living the nomadic life.
+It’s hard to believe the last time I was wandering the streets of the Netherlands was three years ago when Joey and I had first gotten engaged.
+But alas, the time has a way of escaping us.

-Keeping Dutch people’s feet dry since the middle ages, construction of the Kinderdijk began in the 1740’s and some of the windmills still stand strong today.
-At the height of South Holland’s productivity there were 150 windmills in the Kinderdijk region, now there are only 19 remaining.
+Today there are only 19 windmills remaining along the horizon of the Kinderdijk.
 All 19 mills are still fully functional and on breezy days their blades can be seen in full rotation.
-It’s a spectacular sight to see an age old invention going strong!
+It’s a spectacular sight to see an age-old invention going strong!

 Combine beer tasting with urban beauty on your Netherlands vacation.
 Stop for a drink or stay for a tour at Amsterdam's only windmill brewery.

 You haven't truly explored Amsterdam until you have been to the Red Light District - a place leaving nothing to the imagination.